-The 2009 Subaru Tribeca comes in five- and seven-passenger versions, each available in standard, SE, or Limited trim.
-All are propelled by the same 256-horsepower, 3.6-liter six-cylinder engine driving all four wheels full time through a five-speed SportShift automatic with a manual shiftgate.
+The 2010 Subaru Tribeca comes in three trim levels: Premium, Limited, and Touring.
+All seat seven.
+All are powered by the same 256-horsepower, 3.6-liter six-cylinder engine driving all four wheels full time through a five-speed SportShift automatic with a manual shiftgate.

-The base Tribeca ($29,995) comes with five-passenger seating, cloth upholstery, an eight-way power adjustable driver's seat and a four-way power passenger's seat, both with manual lumbar adjustment and (new for 2010) heat.
+Tribeca Premium ($30,495) comes with cloth upholstery, dual-zone automatic climate control, an eight-way power adjustable driver's seat, and a four-way power passenger's seat, both with manual lumbar adjustment and (new for 2010) heat.
 The second row of seats is almost as flexible as the two front seats, with a 40/20/40-split reclining seatback and a 60/40-split seat bottom adjustable fore and aft.
 The now-standard third row splits 50/50, and has its own auxiliary air conditioner, with outlets in the headliner and a separate fan speed control.
 A tip-and-slide feature for the second row makes the third row easier to enter from either side.
-Also standard are a 100-watt, AM/FM/CD/MP3 stereo with six speakers and an auxiliary input jack.
-Other standard features include cruise control, an interior air filter, fog lights, remote keyless entry, power windows, power heated outside mirrors, and power door locks.
+Also standard are a 100-watt, AM/FM/CD/MP3 stereo with six speakers and an auxiliary input jack; cruise control; an interior air filter; fog lights; remote keyless entry; power windows; power heated outside mirrors; and power door locks.
 The steering wheel, which tilts and has radio controls, and shift knob are covered in leather.
 And there's an information center displaying audio settings, time, fuel economy and outside temperature.
-The standard tires are P255/55HR18 Goodyear Eagle LS2 all seasons on alloy wheels.
-The seven-passenger Tribeca ($30,995) adds a third-row seat split 50/50 and an auxiliary rear air conditioner fan control in the second seating row.
+The standard tires are P255/55HR18 Goodyear Eagle LS2 all-seasons on five-spoke alloy wheels.

 Safety features on all models include Subaru's Vehicle Dynamics Control, Variable Torque Distribution all-wheel drive and all-wheel traction control to help the driver maintain control.
 Brakes are vented discs with antilock (ABS), Electronic Brakeforce Distribution (EBD), and Brake Assist.
 Front seat occupants are protected by dual-stage front airbags, seat-mounted side impact airbags and active head restraints, which automatically push forward and up in rear-impact collisions.
 Curtain airbags insulate the front and second row seats in side impacts.
 All seating positions get adjustable head restraints, and outboard seats have height-adjustable anchors for seatbelt shoulder straps.
 Child safety seat anchors (LATCH) are provided for the rear seats.
 A tire-pressure monitoring system is standard.
-Safety options consist of the aforementioned rearview camera and rear park assist.
+The only safety option is the aforementioned rearview camera.

 Along the sides, the body panels are mostly vertical, though not slab-like; their expanse is broken by mild fender blisters circling properly proportioned tires and wheels.
 Beginning at the trailing edge of the front door and even with the door handles, a soft crease grows as it moves rearward, giving the rear portions substance before ending in the wraparound taillights.
-An understated character line etched into the doors and running between the wheel arches draws attention to the matte-black rocker panels and subtly reminds the observant of the Tribeca's 8.4-inch ground clearance.
+An understated character line etched into the doors and running between the wheel arches draws attention to the matte-black rocker panels on Premium and Limited and subtly reminds us of the Tribeca's 8.4-inch ground clearance.
 The steeply raked windshield and A-pillars pull the eye up and over the tall glasshouse to a spoiler laid atop an acutely angled back window.
 The standard alloy wheels, with their five split spokes, look handsomely sturdy.

 Visually, and ergonomically, we found the Tribeca cabin a delight.
 It feels luxurious and upmarket.
 We felt comfortable immediately after climbing in.
 The organic, almost-wholesome sweep of the dash as it flows into the door panels creates cocoon-like comfort zones for driver and front-seat passenger.
 It's a stunning styling statement.
 A little more time behind the wheel revealed that it's not perfect, however.
 The front seat cushions could be deeper for more thigh support, and back support isn't great.

 The rounded center stack extends into the cockpit for easy access to its controls and features.
 The primary audio control knob is centered within ready reach of the driver and front-seat passenger.
 The heating and ventilation controls are really cool, with big knobs that feature digital readouts.
 The front passenger's air conditioning temperature control knob is thoughtfully positioned facing the passenger.
 The stereo handles MP3 media, and includes an input jack in the center console.
 An elaborate information screen and (optional) navigation system display are centered in the upper half of the dash with controls that are accessible to both the driver and front passenger.

-The second row is more comfortable than it looks at first, which we discovered on a daylong, round trip between California's Central Valley and the Bay Area and another extended ride in the back seats around California's Wine Country.
+The second row is more comfortable than it looks at first, which we discovered on a daylong round trip between California's Central Valley and the Bay Area and another extended ride in the back seats around California's Wine Country.
 The second-row seatbacks can be reclined.
 Indeed, we never even thought about comfort while riding in the back seat for more than an hour, indicating it was roomy and quite comfortable.
 The second row is one of the most flexible we've seen in terms of configurations and range of adjustments, as we learned on routine trips to the grocery store, the post office and just generally running around town for a week.
-A tilt-and-slide function added to the second row last year eases third row access.
-That's a good thing, because getting in and out of the third row wasn't easy before.
+A new tip-and-slide function eases access to the third row from either side of the vehicle.

 The Tribeca impressed us in routine, daily use.
 Flipping up the tailgate and dropping the third-row seat to load up a week's groceries or purchases from the neighborhood hardware store for a weekend's chores quickly became second nature.
 Dropping the second and third rows opens up 74.4 cubic feet of cargo room on a flat load floor.
-That's competitive for the class, but there are plenty of SUVs with more room.
+That's competitive for the class, though there are plenty of SUVs with more room.
 By way of comparison the Toyota Highlander offers 95.4 cubic feet of cargo room, and the (admittedly bulkier) Mazda CX-9 has 100.7 cubic feet.
 On the other hand, the Nissan Murano offers only 64.5.
 Overall, the Tribeca compares well on utility.

 The Subaru Tribeca is enjoyable to drive regardless of weather conditions.